LookBeehind/Downloader/README.md

 # Youtue Video Downloader 3000

-1. pip install customtkinter
+1. pip install -r .\requirements.txt
-2. pip install yt-dlp
-3. You will also need to install ffmpeg and specify the bin folder location in "downloader.py" - https://github.com/BtbN/FFmpeg-Builds/releases
+2. You will also need to install ffmpeg and specify the bin folder location in "downloader.py" - https://github.com/BtbN/FFmpeg-Builds/releases

 ![img.png](assets/img_2.png)